|About History Appearance Temperament|

 The Tonkinese is a healthy breed with no known genetic health problems.

-We recently lost our Singapura cat, Levi, which was devastating to us all.
+In March 2017, we lost our Singapura cat Levi, which was devastating to us all.
 Three weeks after Levi’s death two adult Tonkinese became available at the RSPCA.
 We adopted these two boys (Calvin and Norman) and they have brought us so much happiness.
-They are affectionate without being clingy like the Siamese can sometimes be, they are curious, independent, funny and brave.
+They are affectionate without being clingy like the Siamese can sometimes be, they are curious, independent and funny.
 They had no problem adjusting to a house with two resident cats and two dogs.
 In my experience, they really do have the best of both the Siamese and the Burmese.
 I can highly recommend this breed to anybody, especially families, I don’t think we will ever be without a Tonkinese from now.
+Norman is so laid back he helps to train assistance dogs who need to get to know cats (without stressing the cat or the dog).
+He just lies on his back on the floor and ignores the trainee dogs.